The multiple coherence scales of C IV at cosmic noon: Data

 \subsection{Sample construction}

-To build a statistically significant and as complete a sample as possible of quasar pairs with high resolution spectroscopy, we searched in the KODIAQ (\citealt{OMeara15, OMeara17}), and the SQUAD (\citealt{Murphy19}) databases of Keck/HIRES and VLT/UVES spectra, respectively.
-We used the \texttt{TOPCAT} tool (\citealt{Taylor20}) to find suitable on-sky projected pairs.
-We limited the search to pairs with maximum transverse physical separations less than 1 Mpc (this translates to a couple of comoving Mpc at these redshifts; see Section \ref{sep}) and emission redshifts $z_{em} > 2$ to ensure coverage of \civ.
-The search delivered 9 quasar pairs, of which 1 is a lensed quasar (see Table \ref{table:qso}).
-These spectra are both reduced and continuum normalized on their respective databases.
+To build a statistically significant sample of quasar pairs with high-resolution spectroscopy that was as complete as possible, we searched for quasar spectra in two primary databases: the Keck Observatory Database of Ionized Absorption toward Quasars (KODIAQ; \citealt{OMeara15, OMeara17}), using High Resolution Echelle Spectrometer (HIRES; \citealt{Vogt94}) spectra from the Keck Observatory, and the Spectral Quasar Absorption Database (SQUAD; \citealt{Murphy19}), using Ultraviolet and Visual Echelle Spectrograph (UVES; \citealt{Dekker00}) spectra from the Very Large Telescope (VLT) observatory.
+We used the tool \texttt{TOPCAT} (\citealt{Taylor20}) to find suitable on-sky projected pairs.
+We limited the search to pairs with maximum transverse physical separations shorter than 1 Mpc (this translates into several comoving megaparsec at these redshifts; see Section \ref{sep}) and emission redshifts $z_{em} > 2$ to ensure coverage of \civ.
+The search delivered nine quasar pairs, one of which is a lensed quasar (see Table \ref{table:qso}).
+These spectra were reduced and the continuum was normalized on their respective databases.
 We complemented the sample with additional high-resolution spectra of three lensed pairs found in the literature: J1029+2623 (PID: 092.B-0512(A)), HE 1104-1805, and RX J0911.4+0551 \citep{Lopez05, Lopez07}.
-All archival spectra are reduced and normalized in a standard fashion.
-The exception is J1029+2623, for this case its reduced spectra were extracted from the archive and then combined to a common array by interpolating their wavelengths, averaging each flux pixel weighting by the inverse variance of each spectrum; while continuum normalization for this pair was carried out independently for both lines-of-sight by spline fitting using the \texttt{LINETOOLS} code \citep{Prochaska16}.
-The final sample is made of the resolved echelle spectra of 4 lensed and 8 projected quasar pairs, summarized in Table \ref{table:qso}.
-Emission redshifts lie in the range $2.08 \le z \le 3.22$.
+All archival spectra were reduced and normalized in a standard fashion.
+The exception was J1029+2623.
+For this case, its reduced spectra were extracted from the archive and were then combined to a common array by interpolating their wavelengths and averaging each flux pixel weighting by the inverse variance of each spectrum.
+The continuum normalization for this pair was carried out independently for the two lines of sight by spline fitting using the code \texttt{LINETOOLS} \citep{Prochaska16}.
+The final sample consisted of the resolved echelle spectra of four lensed and eight projected quasar pairs and is summarized in Table \ref{table:qso}.
+The emission redshifts lie in the range $2.08 \le z \le 3.22$.
 The resolving power is around $R = \lambda/\Delta\lambda \approx 45\,000$ ($\approx 6.6$ \kms), and the typical wavelength range is $3000-10000$ \r{A}, with variable coverage depending on the target.
-Signal-to-noise ratios (S/N) range between 5 and 100.
+The signal-to-noise ratios range between 5 and 100.